Read till the end for an exclusive promo code to save on your next trip to Western Australia and beyond!

 These visits date back to the 1960s, and Monkey Mia has since become one of the best places for wild dolphin interactions — it’s rare for any day without them appearing!

-Though the most crowded, your best chances of seeing the dolphins are at the first feeding around 7:45AM, then staying for the subsequent feeding (around 15 minutes later).
+Though crowded, your best chances of seeing the dolphins are at the first feeding around 7:45AM, then staying for the subsequent feeding (around 15 minutes later).
 If you’re lucky, you might even be chosen to feed one of the dolphins!

-Activity Timings: Three feedings between 7:45AM – 12PM
+Activity timings: Three feedings between 7:45AM – 12PM

-Spot Wildlife on a Kayak through Shark Bay
+Spot wildlife on a kayak through Shark Bay

-Admire the Beautiful Big Lagoon
+Admire the beautiful Big Lagoon

 Drive through Francois Peron National Park, and head in to admire the Big Lagoon — a pretty blue next to the striking red sandstone.

-Cost: AU$15 per car (up to 12 people) for entrance to Francois Peron National Park for the entire day; free with WA Park Pass
+Cost: AU$17 per car (up to 12 pax); free with WA Park Pass

-Catch the Sunset at Red Bluff Beach
+Catch the sunset at Red Bluff Beach

-Entrance Fee: Free
+Entrance fee: Free

 Day 10: Monkey Mia to Jurien Bay